 Luca D’Anselmi is a classicist and writer whose research focuses on the history of liberal education, patristics, and the reception of classical poetry.

-He received his Ph.D. and M.A. from Bryn Mawr College in Greek, Latin, and Classical Studies and he teaches at St. Charles Borromeo Seminary in Overbrook, Pennsylvania.
+He received a Ph.D. from Bryn Mawr College in Classics and an S.T.D. from the Istituto Patristico ‘Augustinianum’ in Patristics.
+He teaches at St. Charles Borromeo Seminary in Lower Gwynedd, Pennsylvania and writes occasionally on Substack.

 Academic Writing

-“Recycling the cycle: the De arithmetica in Augustine’s De libero arbitrio,” in Journal of Early Christian Studies (forthcoming).
+“Recycling the cycle: the De arithmetica in Augustine’s De libero arbitrio,” in Journal of Early Christian Studies 35.1 (2027, forthcoming).

 Selected Poems